Benefits of Blood Donation Side Effects Advantages

 • Individuals with blood type O+ (universal donor) can donate to individuals with A+, B+, AB+, O+.

-• Individuals with blood type O- (universal donor) can donate to individuals with A+, A-, B+, B-, AB+, AB-, O+, O-.
+• Individuals with blood type O- (universal donors) can donate to individuals with blood types A+, A-, B+, B-, AB+, AB-, O+, and O-.

 The final compatibility during the screening and blood group matching process is done by a doctor.